farhan7reza7/Projects-Documentation/README.md

 - [Full stack docs](https://farhan7reza7.github.io/Projects-Documentation/)

-this repository (Projects-Documentation) contains different branches where documentation for different parts of a full stack project are available.
+This repository (Projects-Documentation) contains different branches where `documentation` for different parts of a full stack project are available:

 Important Branches:

 - `main` - full-stack documentation in docs directory